kercre123/jank-escape-pod/README.md

 ## Configuring, Building, Installing

-`setup.sh` installs all necessary packages, creates the certificates (with the address/port given), puts the cert into the vector-cloud source, builds vector-cloud, builds chipper, creates a new server config file for Vector, and allows you to copy the new vic-cloud and server config into him.
+`setup.sh` installs all necessary packages, gets the speech-to-text software, creates SSL certificates (with the address/port given), puts the public cert into the vector-cloud source, builds vector-cloud, builds chipper, creates a new server config file for Vector, and allows you to copy the new vic-cloud and server config into him.

 (This currently only works on Debian-based Linux)